-Similarly, cinnamon may help you lower blood sugar naturally by reducing insulin resistance at the cellular level (27), (28).
-There is some evidence that cinnamon may lower blood glucose by up to 29% (29).
-Adding cinnamon to your meals may slow down the digestion of carbohydrates and hence lead to a more regulated rise of sugar levels in your blood after eating (30).
-Consult your healthcare provider before introducing them to your diet if you are already on medication to lower blood sugar.
+Similarly, cinnamon may help you lower blood sugar naturally by reducing insulin resistance at the cellular level (28), (29).
+There is some evidence that cinnamon may reduce blood glucose by up to 29% (30).
+Adding cinnamon to your meals may slow down the digestion of carbohydrates and hence lead to a more regulated rise of sugar levels in your blood after eating (31).
+Consult your healthcare provider before introducing them to your diet if you are already on medications to manage blood sugar.

 9. Drink Aloe Vera Juice

-Incorporating aloe vera in your diet may help lower your blood sugar levels.
-Studies showed aloe vera helped reduce fasting blood glucose and hemoglobin A1C levels in patients with prediabetes and non-treated diabetes (31).
-Further studies suggest that in addition to improving fasting sugar levels, regular consumption of aloe vera may also help in weight and fat loss (32).
+Incorporating aloe vera into your diet may help lower your blood sugar levels.
+Studies showed aloe vera helped reduce fasting blood glucose and hemoglobin A1C levels in patients with prediabetes and non-treated diabetes (32).
+Further studies suggest that in addition to improving fasting sugar levels, regular consumption of aloe vera may also help in weight and fat loss (33).